golang/website/_content/blog/goroutine-leak-profiles.md

 The patterns seen so far have been relatively constrained in their lexical scope.
-However, as functionality is spread out across functions, methods and packages, and implementations are obfuscated by interfaces, the difficulty of manually diagnosing leaks drastically increases.
+However, as functionality is spread out across functions, methods and packages, and implementations are obfuscated by interfaces, the difficulty of manually detecting leaks drastically increases.

 Such a case is exemplified in this section, with the custom `worker` type that embeds two channel